ShaojieJiang/CT-Loss/README.md

 # Contrastive Token loss function for PyTorch

-This repo is the clean (PyTorch) implementation of the contrastive token loss proposed in our paper: _A Simple Contrastive Learning Objective for Alleviating Neural Text Degeneration._
+This repo is the clean (PyTorch) implementation of the **contrastive token loss** proposed in our paper: _A Simple Contrastive Learning Objective for Alleviating Neural Text Degeneration._
-For reproducing our results, please check [this repo](https://github.com/ShaojieJiang/lit-seq).
+The source code for reproducing our results reported in the paper, including data pre-processing scripts, our trained models and interactive Google Colab notebooks, can be found in [this repo](https://github.com/ShaojieJiang/lit-seq).

-## Install
+## Installation

 `pip install ct-loss`